ktmathews89/cg_winter_2018_instruction/cg_ed_2.md

 ```
 course will be an array filled with courses and each course is an array with index 0 being a course title and index 1 being the department the course is associated with.

+[Here](http://www.dyn-web.com/javascript/arrays/multidimensional.php) is a good resource for accessing elements in a nested array.

 **STEP 2: Create a function that filters course by departments**